Why Do My Boobs Hurt When I’m Not Pregnant? | Clear, Honest Answers

 Cysts and Fibroadenomas

 Simple cysts filled with fluid frequently develop within breast tissue causing localized tenderness or fullness sensations.
-They fluctuate in size depending on hormonal status but generally remain benign.
+They can fluctuate in size depending on hormonal status but generally remain benign.

 Fibroadenomas are solid benign tumors made up of glandular and fibrous tissues that may also produce mild discomfort if they press against surrounding structures.